cloudmesh/classes/webpage/source/lesson/doc/latex.rst

    to develop documents collaboratively at the same time

 Word:
-   evailable to many, supports 2 column format, supports paragraph based collaborative editing, Integrates with bibliography managers.
+   available to many, supports 2 column format, supports paragraph based collaborative editing, Integrates with bibliography managers.

 LaTeX:
-   reduce failures, great ofline editing, superior bibligraphy management, superior image placement, runs everwhere.
-Great collaborative editing with sharelatex, allows easy generation of proceedings written by hundrets of people with shared index.
+   reduce failures, great offline editing, superior bibliography management, superior image placement, runs everywhere.
+Great collaborative editing with sharelatex, allows easy generation of proceedings written by hundreds of people with shared index.

 The best choice for your class:
    LaTeX